mickfuzz/phd4/_posts/thesis_chapters/2024-8-3-TheoreticalFramework.md

 ![](./Pictures/shared_object_engestrom.png){width=90%}

-Figure 3. x - Engestrom's concept of expansive learning via a shared object
+Figure 3. x - Engeström's concept of expansive learning via a shared object

 Expansive learning leads to the formation of a new, expanded object and pattern of activity oriented to the object.
 This process, known as ascending from the abstract to the concrete, involves the formation of a theoretical concept of the new activity, based on grasping and modeling the initial simple relationship, the “germ cell,” that gives rise to the new activity and generates its diverse concrete manifestations Davydov 1990.
 [@engestrom_design_2011]